EnviroDIY/ModularSensors/examples/data_saving/ReadMe.md

 ### Prepare and set up PlatformIO<!--! {#example_data_saving_pio} -->

-- Register a site and sensors at the Monitor My Watershed/EnviroDIY data portal (<http://monitormywatershed.org/>)
+- Register a site and sensors on [Monitor My Watershed](https://monitormywatershed.org/)
 - Create a new PlatformIO project
 - Replace the contents of the platformio.ini for your new project with the [platformio.ini](https://raw.githubusercontent.com/EnviroDIY/ModularSensors/master/examples/data_saving/platformio.ini) file in the examples/data_saving folder on GitHub.
   - It is important that your PlatformIO configuration has the lib_ldf_mode and build flags set as they are in the example.